 Where To Watch:

 The Irishman is one of those films that will go down as a timeless tale about the Italian Mafia.

-And that’s what the Irishman is.
-A three-hour movie about the Italian Mafia, making moves to keep themselves (and their friends) in power.
-While removing their adversaries from the board.
+That’s what the Irishman is, A three-hour movie about the Italian Mafia, making moves to keep themselves (and their friends) in power.
+While also removing their adversaries from the board.
 The movie shows the betrayals and sacrifices necessary to survive in this crime world.
 And it holds no punches in linking certain historical figures to the mob.

 As expected from a Martin Scorsese movie, the acting in The Irishman is impeccable.
 With Oscar-worthy performances coming from Joe Pesci, who plays the quiet yet powerful Russell Bufalino.
 And Al Pacino, who plays sharp-tongued Jimmy Hoffa.

 But it was Robert De Niro that kept me invested in the Irishman.
 His portrayal as Frank Sheeran was somber, calm, and dutiful.
 However, what surprised me, was the unexpected humor he injected into scenes that were also dark and very disturbing.